Jessica C. Graves, Owner, 1760 E. River Rd. #191, Tucson, AZ 85718, 520.468.3838 - Hablamos Español

 There is no requirement as to how long you and your spouse must be married before your spouse completed the stepparent adoption.
 However, there may be additional requirements depending on the length of your marriage.
 If your marriage is less than one year, then you will need to have a social study completed to present to the judge your family and ensure that the adoption would be in the child’s best interest.
 If you have been married for more than one year, you should not need to complete a social study.
 Ultimately, it is always up to the judge as to whether to order a social study completed.

-If you are not related to the child either biologically or through adoption, you must become certified by an Arizona court to adopt.
+In Arizona, if you are not related to the child either biologically or through adoption, you must become certified by an Arizona court to adopt.
 Certification can be a fairly in-depth process and may require a social worker coming to your home, meeting you and your family, and providing information to a judge requesting that you become certified to adopt a child.
 You will need a licensed adoption agency or licensed social worker to request to the court that you become certified to adopt.

 Adoptive Parents must be married to adopt jointly.
 If one of the parents is the legal parent of the child, the second parent may complete a stepparent adoption of the child to ensure that the child has two legal, loving, and supportive parents.